Arielitoz/ponegl/steps.md

 # Next steps

+## To do:
+- modularize/segment the project
+- use multiprocessing / multithreading for fast scans
+- optimize
+- remove bad code

 ## nmap python - port scanner
 - probably add threads or process to make more faster
 - write files, log files